 January is not for me.

 Does anyone else have negative feelings towards the month of January?
-It’s probably my least favorite month.
-(Sorry for all of you born in January!).
-The holidays are over, we are all having some sort of chocolate/sugar/carb withdrawal, it’s cold and gloomy outside, the clothes we purchased in December are now all 50% off, and we are all frantically trying to not give up on our New Year Resolutions after one week.
+It’s probably my least favorite month (Sorry for all of you born in January!).
+The holidays are over, we are all dealing some sort of chocolate/sugar/carb withdrawal, it’s cold and gloomy outside, the clothes we purchased in December are now all 50% off, and we are all frantically trying to not give up on our New Year Resolutions after one week.

 January is just plain TOUGH.

 If you’re feeling shitty, you’re not alone.
 Seasonal depression (aka the winter blues) is a thing, and almost all of us experience it to some degree during or after the holidays.
 There are many different causes for the winter blues, but the main culprit is sunlight, or lack thereof.
 When the days get shorter, our bodies increase the production of melatonin.
 Melatonin effects our mood and sleep patterns.
 Less daylight also decrease the production of serotonin, a neurotransmitter that also has an effect your mood.

 Add these chemical changes to our already present ‘post holiday blues’, and there is no wonder why so many of us feel down right crappy in January.

 ♥ Positive Affirmations

 In the mornings, think of at least 10 positive things about yourself.
 In the evening, think of 10 things that you did during the day that you were proud of.